tomjoht/tomjoht.github.io/_posts/2022/7/2022-07-10-wayfinding-nihilism-and-control.md

 O'Connor, M. R. *Wayfinding: The science and mystery of how humans navigate the world.* St. Martin's Press, 2019.

 [1]: https://www.youtube.com/watch?v=NpxHFNvlUmU&t=389s&ab_channel=Bob

+## Next post

+Continue to the next post in this series: [From smartphones to Netflix: moving past plateaus in growth](/blog/limits-of-growth-shifting-burdens/).